top of page

 The English Turning Point

-The first "genuine" scramblers appeared in the 1950s.
+The first genuine scramblers appeared in the 1950s.
 Triumph played a pivotal role in this evolution with their series of bikes built on the two-cylinder Trophy, Bonneville T-120TT, T120C, and TR6 SC models.
 These bikes were among the best of their time, known for their speed and agility.

-One of the most iconic moments in scrambler history was in the film The Great Escape.
+One of the most iconic moments in scrambler history occurred in the film The Great Escape.
 Although Steve McQueen is best known for the daring motorcycle jump over barbed wire, it was actually Ekins who performed the stunt.
 However, McQueen's skillful riding in the scenes leading up to the jump on a Triumph scrambler further popularized these motorcycles.
-Together, Ekins and McQueen helped to launch the scrambler segment, making the British twin-cylinder bikes famous worldwide.
+Together, Ekins and McQueen helped to launch the scrambler segment, making British twin-cylinder bikes famous worldwide.

 The Rise of JAWA Motorcycles